California State University, Chico: History

 In 1950, California's governor allowed state colleges to grant Master of Arts degrees.
 In 1951 the college reorganized from 18 departments into seven divisions with chairmen.
 Then in 1956 a new flagpost and sign in front of Kendall Hall was donated by the class of 1956.
 In the following year, 1957, a new cafeteria was built and the rose gardens were planted.
 In 1958 the first "telecourse" was taught, Psychology 51.

-KCSC, a student-run radio station, launched, broadcasting old-time radio dramas on the campus public address system in 1951.

-In 1970, the university closed First Street on campus to through traffic.

-In 1972, Chico State College became California State University, Chico as a result of legislation passed in 1971.
+In 1972, Chico State College became California State University, Chico.

-In 1975, broadcasts of classes through closed circuit TV were used for the first time by residents in Oroville, Marysville and Colusa.
+In 1975, broadcasts of classes through closed-circuit television were used for the first time by residents in Oroville, Marysville and Colusa.
 Also in 1975, The Orion, the campus student newspaper, published its first issue.
 In 1977, the other campus paper, The Wildcat, changed its name to Chico News and Review and moved off campus to become an independent publication.
 In 1978 bike riding was restricted on campus.

-Chico State's library was renamed in 1981 for father and son Morrison E. Meriam, professor of psychology from 1902 to 1934, and Theodore "Ted" Meriam, community leader, alumnus, and friend of the university, a member of the California State University Board of Trustees from 1961 to 1971, and its chair from 1968 to 1969.

 In 1987, Chico State was ranked as the top party school in the nation by Playboy.

 CSU Chico opened its first sub-campus in Redding, affiliated with Shasta College, in 2007.

 In 2005, student Matt Carrington was hazed to death at the Chi Tau (local) house, which had previously been expelled from the university in 2001 due to violations.
 Carrington died as a result of water intoxication during a hazing session involving the victim being forced to exercise and drink large quantities of water.

 In 2010, the President of the Associated Student body, Joseph Igbineweka, was stabbed in a racially motivated attack.

 In 2011, CSU, Chico received a Civic Learning Initiative Grant from the W. M. Keck Foundation to extend its efforts to establish civic engagement as a key component of students' academic success.